Munderkingen: Danube Bridge

 The so-called "New Danube Bridge" 1893 was the first massive concrete arch bridge, which was built with an arch span of more than 50 m: Engineer Karl Leibbrand from Stuttgart was the builder, the work was carried out by the construction company Buck from Ehingen.
-The bridge was busted in World War II, on April 22, 1945, by retreating German engineering troops.
+The bridge was busted in World War II, on April 22, 1945, by the retreating German engineering troops.
 Reconstruction began immediately after the war.
-In June 1948, the re-created Danube bridge was inaugurated by the occupying power of the French zone.
+In June 1948, the rebuilt Danube bridge was inaugurated by the occupying power of the French zone.

 Old hospital

 Built in 1889–90, the historicist building belongs to the townscape.

 Transport

 Munderkingen is served by the Ulm–Sigmaringen railway.